chriscarlisle/do-the-postcode-thing/README.md

 The admin panel is 'functional', but not particularly slick.
 I'd prefer to have a single page for managing both the postcodes and the lsoas from.

+No CI Pipelines have been added.
+They could and should be.

 There is plenty of opportunity for further refactoring.
 There is quite a lot of duplication in the tests specifically.

 ## Standing on the shoulders of giants